ryantd42/NY-Legislative-Git/2023/S1957A-2023/bill.md

   January 17, 2023
   ___________

- Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be committed to the Committee on Racing, Gaming and  Wager- ing
+ Introduced  by  Sens.
+ADDABBO, COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee  on  Racing,  Gaming and  Wagering  -- reported favorably from said committee and committed to the Committee on Finance --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the racing, pari-mutuel wagering and breeding law, in relation to handicapping tournaments